 In one of my recent baseball games, we faced a pitcher who balked 3 times in one inning.
 The interesting thing was that he ended up balking 3 different ways.
 So that got me thinking about all the ways a pitcher can balk and wondering just how many different ways it’s possible for a pitcher to balk.
-I decided to find out.
+I decided to find out – how many ways can a pitcher balk in baseball?

-How Many Ways Can a Pitcher Balk in Baseball?
-According to the official rules of the MLB, there are 13 ways a pitcher can balk.
-The ways a pitcher can balk ranges from the way they come to their set position and all the way through how they deliver the pitch.
+The ways a pitcher can balk range from the way they come to their set position and all the way through how they deliver the pitch.
 Keep reading to learn about all the ways the baseball balk rule can be applied to pitchers.

 - The pitcher, while touching his plate, makes any motion naturally associated with his pitch and fails to make such delivery